“If I die tomorrow, I will have lived a complete life. It’s truly been spectacular.”

 My favorite teacher isn’t leaving a legacy.
 She is living one right now.
-I have the benefit of a front row seat and, lately, I’ve been paying much closer attention.
+I have the benefit of a front-row seat and, lately, I’ve been paying much closer attention.

-I learned that contributing something that you believe in — that makes a difference and has significance beyond your own self-interests really does matter.
+I learned that contributing something that you believe in — that makes a difference and has significance beyond your own self-interest really does matter.
 That is where you’ll most likely do your best work.